Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Computational Reflective Equilibrium to Accountability

 It is important to highlight that the claims, including initial claims and their supportive claims, should not be arbitrary but rather directly or analogically related to the relevant domain.
 Holding any unrelated party accountable in the case of AI-induced incidents would be unreasonable.
+To mitigate arbitrariness in identifying supporting claims, candidate claims should be systematically derived from established sources such as professional codes of ethics, regulatory guidelines, and empirical studies.
+Structured stakeholder engagement (e.g., expert panels or participatory methods) can further help surface and validate claims, ensuring that the process is inclusive, transparent, and robust.
 Moreover, several philosophers have suggested that RE is best interpreted as a hybrid of foundationalism and coherentism \cite{cath2016reflective}.
-This suggests that we should adhere to the following constraints for the claims. \begin{definition}[Claim Constraints] The claims for computational reflective equilibrium should adhere to the following conditions: \begin{enumerate}[leftmargin=*] \item The claim is directly or analogically related to the relevant domain, \item The claim must already be justified to some degree, \item The justification is non-inferential, based directly on the mere fact of the subject's believing or intuiting as they do. \end{enumerate} \end{definition}
+This suggests that IC should adhere to the following constraints for the claims. \begin{definition}[Claim Constraints] The claims for computational reflective equilibrium should adhere to the following conditions: \begin{enumerate}[leftmargin=*] \item The claim is directly or analogically related to the relevant domain, \item The claim must already be justified to some degree, \item The justification is non-inferential, based directly on the mere fact of the subject's believing or intuiting as they do. \end{enumerate} \end{definition}